 If the CPU card is replaced with an identical CPU card but the new card has a different firmware version, a "zip" must be performed.

 Xconnect has been changed

-Aconnect has been changed

 Press 'Z' to zip the System

-Zip Debug Reg M lain
+Zip Debug Reg Main

-Figure 3-10.
+Figure 3-14.
 Cold-Start NVRAM Test Screen.